LaurynasGHub/LaurynasGHub/README.md

 ---

 Right now I'm working on my own project, where I use MERN stack, called Price It.
 It's a simple tool that is used to find the price of a product in different stores.
-It is far from finished, but it's a great project for my self development. 👨‍💻
+It is far from finished, and it has lots of quirks, but it's a great project for my self development. 👨‍💻

 [Price it](https://price-it.vercel.app/search_tool)